Ciao, welcome back to my blog!

 Dark chocolate + espresso coffee

-Smashing combo when you energy level is low and you need a boost that will lift you up quickly.
 That happens frequently to me when I am on my period and I can't just cope with the world.
-I am a huge fan of the Lidl chocolate which I believe is stunning quality.
-For the coffee I just drink Lavazza qualita' rossa, nothing else accepted.
+I am a huge fan of the Lidl chocolate which I believe is stunning quality for the price.

 Corn or rice thins + ham

 If you had some porridge left from your breakfast, the best thing is to carry it with you for a dessert-like snack in the afternoon or you can save it in a jar for the next day.
-I intentionally make more in the morning to have it later on.
-You can find my recipe in the food section:
+I intentionally make more in the morning to have a quick healthy snack it later on.

 Thank you for reading my post today, if you liked it feel free to share it on your social media account and don't forget to subscribe to my newsletter!